 Pioneer campers are divided by age.
 Counselor to camper ratio is 1:7.
 Our Pioneer Counselors are elite counselors, handpicked by the Directors to take on the challenge of a trip program.
 The Pioneer Unit Leader and Counselors are specially trained to work with teenage campers, and are all certified in First Aid, CPR, Anaphylaxis Response and AED.
 Each week, our Pioneer campers will set out to explore a new location on Long Island.
 Day trips will be to local museums, preserves, and aquariums.
 Pioneer campers will be able to leave campus to experience the possibilities Long Island has to offer in the way of science and the natural environment.
 This program will be an adventure they will never forget. ** Please be aware that there is an additional $20 fee per camper per week to cover the costs of the trips.**

-This program is open to campers who are serious about becoming counselors.
-CIT campers attend workshops with the CIT director, covering topics included in the LIU Post Staff Training Manual such as leadership styles, behavior management, safety procedures, ages and stages of campers and much more.
-They will also "shadow" program directors and counselors so they can practice what they have learned.
-CITs will have the opportunity to go behind the scenes of LIU Post Summer Day Camp and get an insider's view of how the program runs.
-CITs who graduate our CIT program will have the opportunity to participate in our Junior Counselor Program.
-CITs must attend all SEVEN weeks of training to be eligible for the Junior Counselor program.
+The program is open to campers who are serious about becoming counselors.
+C.I.T. campers attend workshops with the C.I.T.
+Director, covering topics included in the LIU Post Youth Camps Staff Training Manual such as leadership styles, behavior management, safety procedures, ages and stages of campers and much more.
+They will also “shadow” counselors and program directors so they can practice what they have learned.
+C.I.T’s will have the opportunity to go behind the scenes of LIU Post Youth Camps and get an insider’s view of how the program runs.
+C.I.T’s who graduate from our program are asked to become Junior Counselors the following year. **Counselors in Training are required to attend camp all 7 weeks. **